cnkieffer/Northern_Red_Oak_Climate_Change_Analysis/README.md

 Example of in process map ![in process image](filepath)

-You can describe the mapmapking process in this section, including images where it helps to describe the process.

-You can also use some lists, and here's some formatting ideas.

 1. First step in the mapmaking process was to find suitable data sets.
 I conducted a google search for data sets (shape files and geojson files) relating to northern red oak.
 2. I loaded those files into QGIS where I further manipulated the data.
 I had 3 data files that included northern red oak range, fire occurrence data from 1992-2020, and modeling data on future northern red oak range with climate change.